Published: June 30, 2022

 2. Foreign university degree

-A foreign university degree may also be sufficient for the application, provided it is either recognized or comparable to a German university degree.
+A foreign degree may also be sufficient for the application, provided it is either recognized or comparable to a German university degree.

 In the event that the online database does not contain sufficient information, the applicant must apply to the ZAB for an individual evaluation of the degree, which is subject to a fee (so-called comparability with German university degree).